2002 Civic Democratic Party leadership election: Voting

 Before the voting started, candidates were allowed to make a speech for delegates.
 Conservative candidate Petr Nečas called for strong fight against left and for more open cooperation with other right wing parties.
 Liberal candidate Jan Zahradil stated that inner functioning of ODS should change and also called for cooperation with other parties.
 Mirek Topolánek, who was considered the least preferred candidate for Klaus, praised Klaus' role in party.
 He stated that ODS should embrace Klausism as its ideology.
 Miroslava Němcová declined to make a speech.
 It was expected that Petr Nečas and Jan Zahradil will face each other in the second round but Zahradil was eliminated and Topolánek became Nečas' rival for the second round.
 Nečas was considered the front-runner but Topolánek received more votes and became the new leader.

 Aftermath

 Topolánek's victory was unexpected as he was the least acceptable candidate to Václav Klaus.
 Some delegates admitted that they voted for Topolánek because they wanted change.
 Klaus reportedly wasn't pleased by the result and was seen sending a text message in which he called Topolánek "absolutely dry hollow poplar."
 According to Topolánek Klaus accepted the result correctly.
-Klaus himself stated that he doesn't have a problem with Topolánek but with people who pushed Topolánek to the position with expectations that are different than expectations of Mirek Topolánek Topolánek led ODS to 2006 legislative election and became the Prime Minister of the Czech Republic.
+Klaus himself stated that he doesn't have a problem with Topolánek but with people who pushed Topolánek to the position with expectations that are different than expectations of Mirek Topolánek Topolánek led ODS to 2006 parliamentary election and became the Prime Minister of the Czech Republic.
 He was replaced as the leader of ODS by Petr Nečas in 2010.